 It’s just the way that a native English speaker might say the phrase “Understanding English is kind of hard sometimes, you know what I mean?”

-Not even the best books to learn English can prepare you for all of the possible topics in the world and all the different ways people talk.
+Not even the best books to learn English can prepare your ears for this!

 Studies show that listening is the most frequently used language skill by students.
-Listening is important not only in communication, but it also plays a big role in how we learn.
+English listening is important not only in communication, but also in how we learn.

 According to these studies, listening is basically how you obtain—and learn—new information.
 Whether you’re in the classroom or not, listening takes up more daily communication time than other forms of verbal communication.

 If listening is at the center of the lives of students throughout all levels of their educational development, why should it be any different in learning a language?
 In your efforts to improve your overall English, working on your listening abilities must be at the core of your learning practice.

 But before you can start learning English by listening, you have to make sure you know how to listen effectively.